 - First-Year Writing & First-Year Writing Workshop, Women & Culture: Reading the Body

-One of the most valuable lessons that I learned when I was a student at Barnard (yes I was!) is that writing is difficult for a reason.
-When writing is hard, it’s because you have a complicated idea brewing that gets tangled up in your other ideas and experiences.
-You have to write, write, write — for different readers, for yourself — in order to tease it out, to find a thread and begin to untangle that messy web of reactions/experiences/questions/intuitions/words you keep coming back to but don’t know why (yet).
-To me, this is what teaching writing at a women’s college is all about: it’s about empowering students to embrace complexity, to read the world curiously and attentively, and to respond to that world in meaningful ways that honor its (and our) complexity.
+One of the most valuable lessons I learned when I was a Barnard student is that writing is difficult for a reason.
+When writing gets frustrating, it’s because I have a complicated idea brewing that is tangled up in my other ideas and experiences.
+I have to write many drafts and discuss them with different readers – my colleagues, friends, myself -- in order to tease out my ideas, to find a thread and begin to untangle the web of my reactions, experiences, questions, the words I keep coming back to but don’t know why (yet).
+To me, this is what teaching writing at a women’s college is all about: it’s about empowering undergraduate writers to embrace complexity, to read the world slowly and attentively, to ask meaningful questions, and to respond in ways that honor its (and our) complexity.

-One of my goals in all of the classes I teach is to do exactly that: to identify how we see and analyze the world, and to push ourselves to see things about our own worlds that we could not see before.
-In my First-Year Writing and First-Year Writing Workshop classes, that means that we read literary and scholarly texts that prompt us to reflect on what we think we know about the relationships between the body, identity, life and death, power, reality itself.
-While the readings are not comprehensive of any discipline or topic in the way an “Intro to [fill in the blank]” class might be, I draw from my own background in women, gender, and sexuality studies, critical race and ethnic studies, postcolonial and decolonial studies, and feminist science studies.
+The act of writing does exactly that: writing pushes us to name how we see and analyze the world, and to see things we could not see before.
+In my First-Year Writing and First-Year Writing Workshop classes, that means that we read literary and scholarly texts that prompt us to reflect on what we think we know about the relationships between the body, identity, and power.
+While the readings are not comprehensive of any discipline or topic in the way an “Intro to [fill in the blank]” class might be, I draw from my own background in feminist studies, critical race and ethnic studies, and reproductive health and justice.

 As Associate Director of First-Year Writing and Director of First-Year Writing Workshop, I also specialize in supporting Barnard students from all disciplines and backgrounds who feel that they would benefit from more intensive work on their academic reading and writing skills.
 If you think this might be you, I encourage you to reach out to me directly (firstname.lastname@example.org) to set up a time to talk so I can connect you with the best resources Barnard offers.